sungnga/react-ecommerce/react-frontend/README.md

 **10. Show products by filter on shop page**
 - Now that we have arrays of category and price, we are ready to make api request to backend to fetch filtered products
 - In Shop.js file:
-  - Write a loadFilteredResults method
+  - Write a loadFilteredResults method that loads the filtered products
     - It accepts newFilters, which is coming from the filters object of myFilters state
+    - Console log newFilters to see what's being passed in to this function
+    - Leave empty for now
   - In handleFilters() method, call the loadFilteredResults() method and pass in myFilters.filters
 - In apiCore.js file:
   - Write a getFilteredProducts method to fetch filtered products